ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 Railway connected to the same Supabase instance without SSL configuration changes.
 This isn't a major blocker – the fix takes one Google search or an AI assistant prompt if you have one – but it's an extra step Vercel requires that Railway doesn't.

+### Our Takeaway

-In summary, both platforms deployed the application successfully, but Vercel required platform-specific workarounds for database connections that Railway handled without modification.
+In summary, both platforms deployed the application successfully, but Vercel required platform-specific workarounds for database connections, whereas Railway handled them without modification.
 If you're new to serverless architectures, these quirks add friction that isn't immediately obvious from the documentation.

 ## Monitoring and Observability

 Both platforms provide built-in monitoring, but Vercel offers more granular observability tools.